 The shoulder muscle is one of my favorite areas to train.
 A great exercise to build and strengthen the front and lateral deltoids, as well as the posterior deltoids, is the Dumbbell Shoulder Press.
 Read on to learn what muscles shoulder presses work, the differences between the shoulder press and the Arnold press, the benefits, and mistakes associated with the shoulder press, and the correct form to perform the shoulder press.
 Check out some ideas for a shoulder workout and watch the video on how to do shoulder presses.

 The shoulder has several muscles that attach to the scapula, humerus, and clavicle.
-The largest shoulder muscle is the deltoid, which consists of the anterior, middle, and posterior fibers, giving the shoulder that nice rounded-look.
-There are other muscles – the supraspinatus, infraspinatus, teres minor, and subscapularis – that form the rotator cuff and are vital in the dynamics of the shoulder movement.
+The largest shoulder muscle is the deltoid, which consists of the anterior, middle, and posterior fibers, giving the shoulder that nice rounded look.
+There are other muscles – the supraspinatus, infraspinatus, teres minor, and subscapularis – that form the rotator cuff and are vital in the dynamics of shoulder movement.

 Other muscles involved in shoulder movement are the deltoid, supraspinatus, coracobrachialis, serratus anterior, pectoralis, trapezius, latissimus dorsi, teres major, and rhomboid major among others.
 The shoulder area is one of the most mobile spheres in the body.
 The wide range of motion permits great rotation, abduction, and adduction.
 Simultaneously, this versatility makes the shoulder area more prone to injury.